G-Pujitha1102/StudentPerformancePrediction/README.md

 | Linear Regression| 5.88   | 0.87      |
 | Decision Tree     | 7.78   | 0.74      |
 | Random Forest     | 6.46   | 0.82      |

+🎉 **Linear Regression** performed the best based on both RMSE and R².

+ ## 📊 Bar Chart Comparison
+A bar chart was created using `ggplot2` to visually compare the RMSE and R² values for each model.

 ---